bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

 <video controls src="videos/deep_catalog_1_720.mov" type="video/mp4" class="img-squash img-center"/>

 ???
-Here's a demo application we've developed to show how we could leverage deep learning to get a head start in metadata generation for newly digitized or created materials, and how we could improve discovery without any human generated metadata.
+Here's a demo catalog application we've developed to show how we could leverage deep learning to get a head start in metadata generation for newly digitized or created materials, and how we could improve discovery without any human generated metadata.

-Now lets look at this new catalog application.
 I'm going to ingest this video and only give it a title and author.

 So what is happening here?
 When I uploaded the video, in the background, the audio was extracted automatically and it was run through a speech to text model.
-The full text is being indexed into Solr.
+The full text is being indexed into Solr and now I can search for things that we heard in the video.

-Remember what Danny was talking about in the video?
-Harrelson Hall?
-Let's try searching for that.
-He also mentioned he used to be a physics major right?
-Let's try that one too.
-He said that he ended up a liberal arts major though.
-You can see where I'm going with this.

 Now that we have a textual transcription, imagine what else we can do.
 We can definitely provide it directly to users and automatically enable